ryantd42/NY-Legislative-Git/2023/S2464B-2023/bill.md

  AS ANY COSTS  WHICH  WILL  BE  INCURRED  UPON  THE  EXPIRATION  OF  SUCH PROMOTION  AND HOW OFTEN SUCH COSTS WILL BE INCURRED UPON SOMEONE TAKING PART IN SUCH PROMOTION.
+  3. CAR WASHES SHALL CONSPICUOUSLY POST NOTICE OF SUCH INFORMATION ON A BOARD OR OTHER VISIBLE PLACE IN VIEW OF  CONSUMERS  WHEN  ADVERTISING  A PROMOTION.
-  3. A VIOLATION OF THIS SECTION SHALL BE PUNISHABLE BY A CIVIL  PENALTY OF FIVE HUNDRED DOLLARS FOR EACH VIOLATION.
+  4. A VIOLATION OF THIS SECTION SHALL BE PUNISHABLE BY A CIVIL PENALTY OF FIVE HUNDRED DOLLARS FOR EACH VIOLATION.
   § 2.
 This act shall take effect on the thirtieth day  after  it  shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07159-01-3
+  LBD07159-02-3